Bonding with Your New Baby

 If you have a qualifying event for FMLA and a different qualifying event for Paid Family Leave (for example, caring for your own medical condition using time with FMLA and bonding with a new child using Paid Family Leave), you may take these leaves at different times.

-After giving birth, new mothers may be eligible for both short-term disability benefits and Paid Family Leave.
+After giving birth, a worker may be eligible for both short-term disability benefits and Paid Family Leave.
 While the two benefits cannot be taken at the same time, eligible employees can choose how they can use both benefits to support the needs of their families.

-For example, if a new mother qualifies for short-term disability after giving birth, she can choose to:
+For example, a new parent who qualifies for short-term disability after giving birth can choose to:

-- Immediately take all or any portion of her available short-term disability weeks and then take Paid Family Leave at any time within the first 12 months; or,
+- Immediately take all or any portion of their available short-term disability weeks and then take Paid Family Leave at any time within the first 12 months; or,

 - Take Paid Family Leave immediately, without taking any short-term disability.